 Find the definition of an identifier in another frame.
 This runs

-, the multiple-frame variant
+xref-find-definitions-other-frame, the multiple-frame variant

 of M-..
-See Xref.
+See Find Identifier References.

 Visit file filename read-only, and select its buffer in another

 frame.
-This runs find-file-read-only-other-frame
+This runs find-file-read-only-other-frame.

 You can control the appearance and behavior of the newly-created frames by specifying frame parameters.
 See Frame Parameters.